KonstaT/KonstaT.github.io/_devices/rpi3/LineageOS15.1.md

 comments: true
 ---

 Here's my build of LineageOS 15.1 for Raspberry Pi 3 Model B and Model B+ (bluetooth does not currently work on the new plus model).
 It is unofficial and unsupported by the LineageOS team.
 It's for **advanced users** only.
-This build currently uses Google's SwiftShader software renderer so display performance is probably not what you'd expect.
+This build currently uses Google's SwiftShader software renderer so graphics performance is probably not what you'd expect.
 This build is not meant as a daily driver and it's certainly not suitable for media device use.

 ![screenshot]({{ site.url }}/img/rpi3/LineageOS15.1/Screenshot_Settings_20180630-144620.png)